0b10010010/MotorlabMBD/README.md

 # MotorlabMBD

+# TODO:
+-[] set the baudrate to 460800 on STM32CubeMX and MATLAB function reading serialport

 ## SIL and PIL with Simulink
 ### Hardware Support Packages needed:
 * Embedded Coder Support Package for STMicroelectronics Discovery Boards